hcdc-cpe306-1st-sem-2022-2023/nuxtjs-ts-template/README.md

-# Jaks.TS
+# NuxtJS Template for HCDC Web Class
 A minimalistic Nuxt Jamstack starter template using TypeScript, Vuetify, and API Repository Pattern.
-JAKS!

 &nbsp;